ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   *rms_fit_gauss*.
 * The fitted spectral index and spectral curvature are shown when calculated.
 This is only done when the appropriate flags are set - see `Spectral Terms`_.
 Errors are given for these as well.
+If a value is not given - either the fitting failed, or it falls below one of the thresholds for the spectral terms - then the value in this column will be -99, with a zero error.
 * *rms_image* shows the measurement of the local noise.
 * Several flags are reported: